UX FAQs

 UX stands for “user experience”.
 It describes how someone feels when interacting with a product, system, or service.
 This includes how clear, efficient, and predictable the experience is, not just how it looks.
 UX applies to websites, apps, software, and digital tools of all kinds.

-What does a UX designer do?
+What does a UX researcher do?

 Why is UX important for websites?